The Dahlonega Nugget

 The Dahlonega Nugget is a local newspaper in Dahlonega, Georgia.
 It is published once a week on Wednesdays, with a circulation of about 5,000 copies.
 The newspaper is currently owned by Community Newspapers, Inc., which also owns papers in Florida and North Carolina.

 The newspaper's name references a gold strike that occurred in Dahlonega in the early 1800s.
 This is further indicated by the paper's motto: "The Gold of the News."

-History
+Early History

 The Dahlonega Nugget was founded in 1890 by William G. McNelley and S. H. Williams.
 The first issue was printed on a hand-cranked printing press on March 14, 1890.
 It was four pages long with seven columns.
 There are no archived copies of this first issue; all subsequent editions can be viewed on microfilm at the Lumpkin County Library.

 Williams bought McNelley's stake in the paper and subsequently moved operations to Cleveland, Georgia.
 There, he changed the publication's masthead to The Cleveland Progress.
 McNelley then decided to return to Dahlonega and restarted The Dahlonega Nugget.

-In 1897, William Benjamin Franklin Townsend was appointed as the editor of the paper.
-Under Townsend's leadership, the newspaper garnered critical acclaim, despite his lack of professional training.
-The newspaper's articles were soon reprinted by other publications throughout the United States and Canada.
-The Department of Journalism of the University of Oregon reported in 1915 that the newspaper was one of three top country papers in the United States.
-Though the newspaper was extremely popular, Townsend was forced to limit his circulation to 1,000 copies, as his hand-cranked press could not keep up with the demand.

-After William Benjamin Franklin Townsend death in 1933, the newspaper was passed down to his son Jody Townsend, who collaborated with his uncle J. Goley Townsend.
-The Townsend's sold the paper in 1944 to William M. Smith and Mary Lou B. Smith.